 During Chapter Business Meetings it is important to stay on track.
-Chapter Meetings discussion should surround Chapter operations, including Chapter events.
+During Chapter Meetings discussion should surround Chapter operations, including Chapter events.
 It is important to make sure events are being planned during summer and winter breaks so that when Members gets back to school, they can take off.
 Having events planned right away will allow Members to stay engaged and interested in the Chapter.
 If you do not have anything planned and approved by the second business meeting, this should become a priority.

-See the Sample Business Meeting Agenda and review Parliamentary Procedure Overview linked in the Additional Resources section of the manual.
+Review Chapter Business Meeting resource linked in the Additional Resources section.